AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-arrival.md

 Sage texted me back immediately with the Bellagio hotel and a room number.
 He also texted me a name it was under - James Hutton.

 I wondered how many alias' Alex had.
 And I wondered what sort of business he actually did.
 Not that it mattered really, but aliases implied illegal activity.
 Last thing Alex needed was me meddling in some plot of his.
 I didn't believe Janice was a friend.
 And I didn't think Alex floated in her circles, but I could be wrong.
 So totally and utterly wrong, but I knew Alex.
 Even when I didn't know know him, I knew him.
-I'd been in love with a dream since I was
+I'd been in love with a dream since I was 13.
+He was the one who gave me the courage to kiss Dylan.
+He was the one, he'd always been that.
+But he'd been a dream.
+And one I didn't remember.

+A cab to the hotel was easy to come by.
+I felt out of place in this City, though I looked no different than any of th
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzOTE1ODMwMCw5MTA3MDQ5ODddfQ==
+eyJoaXN0b3J5IjpbMTE0NjI2MTMwNSw5MTA3MDQ5ODddfQ==
 -->